Challenge Course

 Recommended program:

-• Half-Day (4-hour) Ground-Based + High Ropes Team Building Program: Through a series of group games and team challenges, your group will have the opportunity to play, think creatively, work as a team, and be both physically and mentally challenged.
+• Half-Day (up to 4 hours) Ground-Based + High Ropes Team Building Program: Through a series of group games and team challenges, your group will have the opportunity to play, think creatively, work as a team, and be both physically and mentally challenged.
 Activities on the ground may incorporate low-ropes structures (i.e. balancing beams, wooden platforms, suspended cables), or props (i.e. traffic cones, balls, or even a rubber chicken).
 The group will also have the opportunity to climb 2 high ropes elements, including the High V, Vertical Playpen, Leap of Faith, or Giant’s Ladder.
 While many activities have a physical component to them, physical strength and fitness are not a basis for achieving success.
 Our team of enthusiastic facilitators will also incorporate age-appropriate reflective conversations to spark learning take-aways and supportive shout-outs to their teammates.

 Not sure everyone in your group will want to climb?
 That’s okay!
 Climbing is optional and is inclusively done all together with the whole group helping to hold the ropes for 1-2 climbers at a time.
 More info in the “About” tab of this website.